glouppe/info8002-large-scale-data-systems/lecture6.md

 # CAN Construction

-- Spltting the allocated zone of an existing node, and retaining a certain half of the splitted zone to the joining node along with all points which are located in the relevant half.
+- Splitting the allocated zone of an existing node, and retaining a certain half of the splitted zone to the joining node along with all points which are located in the relevant half.
 - This process can be divided into several steps:
   1. New node must assign itself a random coordinate.
   2. Then, the new node must have a node currently associated with the CAN (can be done differently).
-  3. Using CAN routing, find the zone associated with the choosen coordinate.
+  3. Using CAN routing, find the zone associated with the chosen coordinate.
   4. The current occupant node of the zone splits its zone in half and assigns one half to the new done.
 The split assumes a certain *ordering of dimensions* so a split can be undone at a later time.
   5. Key-Value pairs of the reassigned half-zone are transferred to the new node.
   6. Sets of neighbors in all adjacent zones are updated.
 Thus, insertion: $\mathcal{O}(d)$.